 Clear coats don't become dull and chalky like the paint jobs of 30+ years ago used to.
 Clear coats basically dry out, then can begin to peel, flake, and blister.
 Often the worst cases of clear coat failure are a result of adhesion problems or inferior clear coats used by the car manufacturer's.

 What all this ultimately means is that clear coat restoration is a case by case situation.
-Just know that in most cases you are experiencing a lack of shine, luster, and depth to your clear coat and therefore came looking for ways of clear coat restoration.
+Just know that in most cases you are experiencing a lack of shine, luster, and depth to your clear coat and therefore came looking for ways to perform some type of clear coat restoration.

 Your car has clear coat.
 Yes, it really does.